SomeGuyWhoLovesCoding/Zenith-FNF-Public/scriptingApi.md

     {
         var saveFile = new SaveFile("Hi!");
         saveFile.name = "hi"; // Change the name
-        saveFile.data = 3; // Set the data to an intz,
+        saveFile.data = 3; // Set the data to an int,
         SaveData.addToCustomSaves(saveFile);
     }
 }